-Two main objectives were developed for restoration of Hay House: first, provide a broad interpretation of the entire range of the site’s history and its architectural evolution and secondly, use the highest possible standards in restoration of this National Historic Landmark.
+Two main objectives were established for restoring Hay House: first, provide a broad interpretation of the site’s social history and architectural evolution.
+Second, use the highest standards in restoration and the best craftsman available to conduct the work.

 In addition, all restoration/preservation projects are approached in a curatorial manner.
 Once a space has been selected to restore, a thorough study of the space, paint, and lighting fixtures is conducted.
 Any changes made to a room during the restoration are reversible so the period interpretation of a space may be changed years later or upon additional discoveries.